mimecine/kiosk-book/src/content/pages/book-obama-2012-valentines.md

 ---

-On occasion we send spam to the suckers who signed up to our mailing list.
+On occasion we send spam to those who signed up to our mailing list.
 On occasion they write back.
-This reply made tears roll down my face.
+This exchange had tears roll down my face.

 To: you
 From: “KIOSK <info@kioskkiosk.com>”